Ahmed-elhelou/Facebook-Downloader/README.md

    2- Tasks -> Import -> From text file
    3- chosse the exported file with name "Succeeded Links.txt"

-* I will be glad for hearing any suggestions
+* I would be glad to hear any suggestions